franroa/otel-observability-example/SHOWCASES.md

-Find an error in Demo App and jump to the logs

-find a log
-find a trace

 show code
 show pack

-TraceQL
-- pipelines of spansets
-- aggregates
-- parquet
-Loki Search - Loki indexes shared with tempo - {job="default/app"}  |= "error"
-- {job="default/app"}  |= "error"
-- {job="default/app"}  |= "error" != "timeout"
-- {job="default/app"}  |~ `(?i)error`
-- {job="default/app"}  |= ip(1.2.3.4)
-Teampo Search
-git integration
-query builder
-metrics generator
-- span metrics - RED - trace to metrics
-- service graph metrics
+Find an error in Demo App and jump to the logs, also jump to the trace find a trace - 4e9837acc7818262

 LogQL
-explain that works with labels search autocompletion kubernetes events json vs logfmt
+explain that works with labels (same service discovery as Prometheus.
+You should use the same labels for both) search autocompletion kubernetes events - {job="eventrouter/eventrouter"}         {app="eventrouter"}
+json vs logfmt - SHOW THE CONTAINER LOGS: {job="apps/test-logger-logfmt"} - show the level=info
+structured data - Promtail (json loki parser) distributed grep
+AD-HOC metrics: sum(rate(({job="default/loadgen"})[1m]))
+- cuando no hay instrumentation
+- cuando no quieres guarda muchas metricas en base de datos que usas poco frecuentemente Loki alerts

 labels:
 - stick to topology
 - not dynamic labels